M23 motorway: Unbuilt sections

 The M23 was planned to relieve congestion on the A23 through Streatham, Thornton Heath, Purley and Coulsdon in south London and was originally intended to terminate in Streatham Vale at a junction with the controversial London Ringways Plan's Ringway 2 (the intended replacement of the South Circular Road (A205)).

 In an earlier version of the Ringways Plan it would have continued into central London where it would have met the Balham Loop spur from Ringway 1 (the London Motorway Box) at Tooting.
-This was dropped in 1967 when the northern terminus was changed to Ringway 2.
+This was dropped in 1967, when the northern terminus was changed to Ringway 2.
 While a definite route had not been chosen at that time for the northern section, approval was met for the route south of the Greater London boundary at Hooley.

 By 1972 the southern section of Ringway 2 had been dropped from the plan, with an alternative proposal that the M23 continue further into London to end on Ringway 1.
-This was immediately countered in the same year by the GLC, who announced they would not be building that Ringway, which meant that had the M23 continued north into inner London it would not have had the motorway required at its northern end to distribute traffic to the east and west.
-The M23 plan was gradually scaled back further to omit the section across Mitcham Common and end the motorway at an unsuitable location on Croydon Road (A232) before the plan was postponed indefinitely.
-By the late 1970s, the area along the proposed line of the motorway had become affected by blight, and while the proposals were finally dropped in the mid-1980s, much of the land reserved for the route was not released by the Department for Transport until the mid-1990s.
+This was immediately countered in the same year by the Greater London Council (GLC), who announced they would not be building that Ringway, which meant that had the M23 continued into inner London it would not have had the arteries required at its northern end to distribute traffic to the east and west.
+The plan was again scaled back to scrap any reaching to Mitcham Common but which would see an unsuitable terminus on Croydon Road (A232). and Minister for Transport "postponed indefinitely" the plan.
+By the late 1970s, this proposed northern corridor earmarked for significant demolition saw urban blight, and while the proposals were finally dropped in the mid-1980s, pockets of land that had been acquired were not released by the Department for Transport until the mid-1990s.

-The missing section of motorway and the missing six junctions north of Hooley were not constructed due to the refusal of the GLC to finance the project, having encountered large scale opposition to the construction of Ringways elsewhere in London.
-However, the scale of the four-tier junction between the M23 and the M25, one of only three stack interchanges in the UK, is indicative of the importance attached to the M23 at that time.
+The unbuilt six-junctions motorway north of Hooley was due to the refusal of the GLC to finance the project, understanding the ultimately decisive, large-scale opposition to the construction of London Ringways, any network of high speed roads within London.
+However, the scale of the four-tier junction between the M23 and the M25, one of only three stack interchanges in the UK at the time, is indicative of the importance attached to the M23 at that time.